faatemehch/database_practice/README.md

 # SQL Practice Repository
 👨‍💻 Purpose:
-This repository is for practicing SQL queries, database design, and collaboration using GitHub.
+This repository is for practicing SQL queries, database design.

 📌 How to Contribute
 1. Fork this repository.